Bubble-net feeding: Method

 Humpback whales do not always feed in large groups.
-On their own, they feed using a similar method referred to as lunge feeding.
+On their own, they may engage in similar method referred to as lunge feeding.
 It is similarly executed as the whale dives down beneath a school of fish and rises to the surface with its mouth wide open.
 Once it reaches the surface it swallows, separates the fish from the saltwater, and expectorates the excess water.

 Theories

 There has been some speculation about how fish are trapped in the net of bubbles.
 One study suggests that it is the acoustics from the exhalations from the whales that traps the fish.
 It is thought that within the circle it is silent but outside the sounds have such high intensity that it is nearly impossible for fish to escape.

 There are also a multitude of theories behind why humpback whales use bubble netting as a feeding method.
 The earliest documentation of this feeding behavior was recorded in 1929 from the Norwegian Sea.
 They speculated that it was playful behavior between the whales and a form of socializing.
 Change in environmental factors over the years has also been discussed as a possibility behind why this feeding method was created.
 The most popular theory behind bubble net feeding is one of survival.
-After being hunted to near extinction it is believed that humpback whales developed this method of feeding so many whales as possible can feed in a short amount of time.
+After being hunted to near extinction it is believed that humpback whales developed this method of feeding so as many whales as possible can feed in a short amount of time.